hslavich/SimplesamlphpBundle/README.md

 ## Configuration

-Add bundle configuration settings to your Symfony2 config.
+Add bundle configuration settings to your Symfony config.

     # app/config/config.yml
     hslavich_simplesamlphp:
         # Service provider name
         sp: default-sp

 You will need to create your own user provider.
-See the [Symfony2 documentation "How to Create a custom User Provider"](http://symfony.com/doc/current/cookbook/security/custom_provider.html).
+See the [Symfony documentation "How to Create a custom User Provider"](http://symfony.com/doc/current/cookbook/security/custom_provider.html).

 1. First, create a User class (you can also place it in your `Entity/` folder)